1978 San Diego Chargers season: Week 10: vs. Cincinnati Bengals

-Week 11
+Week 11: vs. Kansas City Chiefs

-The Chargers overcame their own dubious clock management to claim an epic win.
+The Chargers overcame dubious clock management to claim the win.
 Their first touchdown drive featured nine consecutive runs, opening with Lydell Mitchell's 25-yard burst and ending with Hank Bauer driving over from a yard out.
-Bauer later finished off a drive featuring eleven runs and one pass with another score from the same distance, and the Chargers led 13-3.
+Bauer later finished off a drive featuring eleven runs and one pass with another score from the same distance, and the Chargers led 13–3.

-Kansas City tied the game with scores either side of halftime, before Fouts went deep for Jefferson, who outran single coverage and hauled in a 46 yard touchdown pass near to the goal line.
+Kansas City tied the game with scores either side of halftime, before Fouts went deep for Jefferson, who outran single coverage and hauled in a 46-yard touchdown pass near to the goal line.
 The Charger defense then foiled Kansas City on a 4th and 1 from the 3, but the Chiefs tied the scores on their next drive, Arnold Morgado running in his second touchdown of the game.
-Benirschke put San Diego back in front with 1:27 to play, but Jan Stenerud responded in kind with 2 seconds on the clock - his 47-yarder struck the uprights just behind the centre of the crossbar.
+Benirschke put San Diego back in front with 1:27 to play, but Jan Stenerud responded in kind with 2 seconds on the clock — his 47-yarder struck the uprights just behind the centre of the crossbar.

 Both sides wasted opportunities in overtime.
-First, Kansas City marched to a 3rd and 1 at the Charger 14; Morgado had converted a 4th down en route, but he proceeded to fumble, and Mike Fuller recovered.
+First, Kansas City marched to a 3rd and 1 at the Charger 14; Morgado had converted a 4th down en route, but he fumbled, and Mike Fuller recovered.
 San Diego's response was a near mirror-image, Bauer converting on 4th down before Mitchell fumbled, having gained 9 yards on 1st and 10 from the 19.
 Kansas City recovered, but went 3 and out, giving San Diego a final chance at the Chief 38 with 1:43 to play.
 Two completions to Jefferson moved the ball to the 15, whereupon Fouts was almost intercepted with 42 seconds on the clock.
 A running play netted a single yard, after which San Diego let the clock run down to just four seconds before snapping the ball with the offense still on the field.
 The clock expired as Fouts threw for the end zone, costing the Chargers any opportunity for a field goal, but Jefferson's marker slipped, leaving him open to catch the ball inches above the ground.

 Mitchell ran for 144 yards on 29 carries, while Jefferson caught 7 passes for 130 yards and two scores.
 The winning touchdown, at 75:00, is the latest in any regular season game.